 CoverBot is in beta.
-Reach out to your Tusk representative or support@usetusk.ai to get access.
+Reach out to your Tusk rep or support@usetusk.ai to get access.

 Overview

-Tusk CoverBot runs as a scheduled daily, weekly, or monthly cron job and generates unit tests for recently modified files with low line coverage.
+Tusk CoverBot runs as a scheduled daily or weekly cron job and generates unit tests for recently modified files with low line coverage.

 CoverBot is complementary to the Tusk CI workflow which is triggered per commit to a PR.
 This feature is best suited for engineering organizations that have set unit test coverage goals.